 Taught elements of the course take place on campus, Winchester

 Our validated courses may adopt a range of means of assessing your learning.
 An indicative, and not necessarily comprehensive, list of assessment types you might encounter includes essays, portfolios, supervised independent work, presentations, written exams, or practical performances.

 We ensure all students have an equal opportunity to achieve module learning outcomes.
 As such, where appropriate and necessary, students with recognised disabilities may have alternative assignments set that continue to test how successfully they have met the module's learning outcomes.
 Further details on assessment types used on the course you are interested in can be found on the course page, by attending an Open Day or Open Evening, or contacting our teaching staff.

 We are committed to providing timely and appropriate feedback to you on your academic progress and achievement in order to enable you to reflect on your progress and plan your academic and skills development effectively.
 You are also encouraged to seek additional feedback from your course tutors.

 For more information about our regulations for this course, please see our Academic Regulations, Policies and Procedures.

-Normally a first or second-class Honours degree in a related subject or professional experience.
-The MA in CHARM is run from the Archaeology Dept. but has broad appeal to all from humanities backgrounds.
-Previous applicants have included historians, artists, linguists and mature students from other walks of life.
-No prior knowledge is assumed, but an interest in the human (cultural) past in all its diversity, and by extension an interest in how people approach and appreciate their past is essential.
+Normally a first or second-class Honours degree or professional experience in the area of study.
+The MA in Cultural Heritage and Resource Management (CHARM) is run from the Archaeology Department but has broad appeal to applicants from all backgrounds.
+Previous applicants have included historians, artists, linguists and students from other walks of life.
+No prior knowledge is assumed, but an interest in the human (cultural) past in all its diversity, and by extension an interest in how people approach and appreciate their past, is essential.

 Course enquiries and applications